codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Adding-a-link-de47.md

 In your `index.html` file on the left, replace the text `We will replace this by our navigation !` inside the last `p` before the end of the `body` by our link `<a>Go to page 2</a>`

-As it is now, the browser does not know what the destination of the link is, we said it should go to our `page2.html` so lets add a href attribute to our `a` tag like this `href="page2.html"`
+As it is now, the browser does not know what the destination of the link is, we said it should go to our `page2.html` .
+We need to tell the browser where we want to go, for that there is an attribute called `href` that we add on the `a` tag. href stands for "hyper reference" : a reference to an object on the web.
+You can add it anywhere on the opening tag.
+Lets add a href attribute to our `a` tag like this `href="page2.html"`

 When we are done, our link should look like this : `<a href="page2.html">Go to page 2</a>`

-href stands for "hyper reference" : a reference to an object on the web.

 When you have added your href, you can check the preview and click on the link.
 It should bring you to your page 2.